 - Court Dates

 The first court appearance for a DUI is called an arraignment.
-The person accused of a DUI and/or his attorney appears before the court to either plead guilty or not guilty.
-If a defendant pleads guilty, the judge makes a finding and should explain to the defendant that he has the right to counsel and that if he cannot afford counsel one will be appointed.
-The court will have the defendant sign a “waiver of rights” form that will become part of the record.
-The judge can make a finding of guilty, then sentence the defendant according to the penalties set forth under § 63-11-30 Miss.
+The person accused of driving impaired will appear before a judge to enter a plea of guilty or not guilty.
+If a defendant pleads guilty the judge will have the defendant sign a "waiver of rights" form that will become part of the record.
+The judge will then sentence the defendant according to the penalties set forth under § 63-11-30 Miss.
 Code Ann.
-(1972), and in this web site under DUI statutes, including jail terms, fines, community service, state assignments and attend Mississippi Alcohol Safety Education Program (MASEP).
+(1972).
+These penalties can include jail time, fines, community service, state assignments, and mandatory attendance at the Mississippi Alcohol Safety Education Program (MASEP).
 The court clerk will then send an abstract of the conviction entered by the judge to the Mississippi Highway Patrol where it will be entered into that person's driving record.
-The Patrol will then send notice to the defendant of his license suspension and requirements for license reinstatement which are, proof of SR-22 insurance, completion of the license suspension period, and a reinstatement fee.
-The suspension times can be shortened by attendance and completion of the MASEP for first offenders.
-Should the accused person enter a plea of not guilty, then the court clerk will set the case for trial.
+The Patrol will then send notice to the defendant of his license suspension, plus requirements for license reinstatement.
+These reinstatement requirements are:

 - The Trial